ddaugher/alexa_photon_temp_humidity/README.md

 Particle and Amazon Echo
 ------------------------

-Couple of weeks back I received my Amazon Echo.
-First thing came to mind is to try integrating with Particle (especially after reading this post http://community.particle.io/t/alexa-open-spark-and-amazon-echo-hackathon/11318/13).
-Here is the project I worked.
+The Particle application is really simple,

+* read temperature from a DHT sensor
-The Particle application is really simple, just read temperature and humidity from a DHT22 sensor.
-Also it has two functions to control two LEDs Red and Green.
-The firmware exposes three functions. *gettmp* returns temperature, *gethmd* returns humidity and *ctrlled* controls the LEDS attached to D2 and D6.
+* read humidity from a DHT sensor
+* two functions to control two LEDs Red and Green.

+The firmware exposes three functions.
+*gettmp* returns temperature,
+*gethmd* returns humidity and
+*ctrlled* controls the LEDS attached to D2 and D6.

-On the Amazon Echo side, we have to use Alexa Skill Set to interact with it.
-For this I have created one Alexa Skill Set.
-Following are some of the interactions possible:
+On the Amazon Echo side, I created an Alexa Skill Set to interact.

 **One-Shot Modal**
 User: Alexa, ask particle, what is the temperature*